How To Repair A Freezer / Cold Store Floor

 Furthermore, Cretex LT is simply used as a very fast and very strong floor repair in most factories, schools, shopping centres and almost any 24/7 environments where downtime needs to be as short as possible.

 A highly specialized expansion joint product capable of curing in temperatures as low as -30⁰C.
 This product remains flexible and will therefore allow expansion and contraction, a requirement that is imperative in such joints.
 Please can we strongly advise that you should NOT use a hard repair mortar for such joints.
 Whilst these products are indeed very strong and will fill an expansion joint extremely easily, they will NOT allow for movement.
 Should the floors not be allowed to move, this will then highly likely cause the slab to crack as can be witnessed on virtually every site where such products have been ‘incorrectly’ used.
 This result only ends up making matters worse as a cracked floor only weakens the entire slab structure.
 These problems can be easily avoided by the use of Jointex CSG.

-If you discover that your joints have indeed be filled completely with a hard non flexible repair mortar (you may even find that the slab has already cracked as well) whilst this is not good, all is not lost.
-My strong advice is to simply cut through the so called repair mortar using a diamond saw (in a nice straight line) and simply re-instate the expansion joint –with Jointex CSG.
+If you discover that your joints have indeed been filled completely with a hard non-flexible repair mortar (you may even find that the slab has already cracked as well) whilst this is not good, all is not lost.
+My strong advice is to simply cut through the so-called repair mortar using a diamond saw (in a nice straight line) and simply re-instate the expansion joint with Jointex CSG.

 Any cracks can also be filled with a cold store grade resin.
 However, we would invite you to speak with one of our technical advisors so that we can discuss this particular problem first in order to be able to offer the correct advice/solution – once all parameters are known.